 When you are in a foreign country, you are subject to its laws.
 There are no exceptions, so use common sense and do not make assumptions based on U.S. laws.
 Develop a cultural and political awareness of your area to avoid inadvertent misunderstandings and political difficulties.
 When you enter some countries and when you register at hotels, you may be asked to fill out a police information card listing your name, passport number, destination, local address, and reason for traveling.
-In some countries, you may be asked to leave your passport at the hotel reception desk overnight so it can be checked by the local police officials.
+In some countries, you may be asked to leave your passport at the hotel reception desk overnight so it can be checked by local police officials.
 These are normal procedures required by local law.
-In some countries, police officials might randomly ask for your passport/residence card information or ask your purpose of why you're there.